nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The `AddressBookParser` class checks for the `book` command word to begin.
+The `AddressBookParser` class checks for the `book` command word.
 The book mechanism is facilitated by the `BookCommandParser` and `BookCommand` classes.
-The `BookCommandParser` implements the `Parser` interface and takes in the user input and parses it into an index and 3 string values.
-The 3 string values are obtained from the `ArgumentMultimap` that checks whether the user has inputted the 3 prefixes supported by this feature.
+The `BookCommandParser` implements the `Parser` interface and takes in the user input and parses it into an index and 4 string values.
+The 4 string values are obtained from the `ArgumentMultimap` that checks whether the user has inputted the 4 prefixes supported by this feature.

-The 3 prefixes are:
+The prefixes are:
 * `r/` for reason
 * `d/` for dateTime
 * `pe/` for recurring time period (optional)
+* `t/` for tags (optional)

-After retrieving the string values, the `BookCommandParser` executes the `ParserUtil#ParseAppointment()` to convert these values and create an `Appointment` object.
+After retrieving the string values, the `BookCommandParser` executes the `ParserUtil#ParseAppointment()` to use these values to create an `Appointment` object.
 A `BookCommand` object will then be created with the given index and `Appointment` object.
 The `BookCommand` object will retrieve the specified person in the `UniquePersonList` and adds the `Appointment` object to the person's list of appointments.

 The newly added `Appointment` object will also be saved in the JSON file through the usage of a Jackson-friendly class `JsonAdaptedAppointment`.